fredjoya/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - Provide a possible sentence structure
 - The arabic text should also have a corresponding transliteration in english letters, especially in the table
+- when the student makes attmept, interpret their reading so they can see what they actually said

 ## Formatting Instructions